-For the best coverage, many home businesses should have an additional policy or endorsement; a designated business policy might be the better route to go as opposed to homeowner coverage, if your business posses many risks.
+For the best coverage, many home businesses should have an additional policy or endorsement; a designated business policy might be the better route to go as opposed to homeowner coverage if your business poses many risks.

 4. Those luxury items